-Study shows community approach effective in fight against diabetesMarch 18th, 2013 in Diabetes /
+Study shows community approach effective in fight against diabetesMarch 18, 2013 in Medicine & Health / Diabetes

 New research from Wake Forest Baptist Medical Center shows that a diabetes prevention program led by community health workers is effective at reducing blood glucose and potentially reducing diabetes over the long term.